fabarea/vidi_frontend/README.rst

 Vidi for TYPO3 CMS
 ==================

-Generic List Component for the Frontend where Content can be filtered in an advanced way...
+Generic List Component where Content can be filtered in an advanced way...
 Veni, vidi, vici!
+This extension is based on Vidi with the aim to provide the same feature set but for the Frontend.

-In the Plugin record, you can configure what content type to render along with a template that you can customize to your need.
+In the plugin record in the Backend, it can be configured what content type to render associated with a customizable template.

+SCREENSHOT!

+For the Grid, we use the excellent `Data Tables`_ which is a powerful jQuery plugin smart and fast to sort and filter data.
+The Filter bar is provided by the `Visual Search`_ jQuery plugin which offers nice facet capabilities and intuitive search.

 Project info and releases
 -------------------------